EENI Global Business School

 The European Investment Bank provides finance for the economies in the enlargement region:

-The European Investment Bank encourages the European Union Neighborhood Policy in the Eastern Partner Countries by financing substantial interest projects for the EU.
+The European Investment Bank encourages the EU Neighborhood Policy in the Eastern Partner Countries by financing substantial interest projects for the EU.

 The eligible countries for the European Investment Bank financing under the ALA IV mandate are: